Rriik/OFS-script-statistics/README.md

 - multiple actions in a row that have the same position value will be considered local extrema if at least one fulfills the requirements for that
 - the first and last actions (edges) of a script will be considered local extrema

-Optionally, to get a better sense of which actions are counted as peaks and troughs, you can change the `DEBUG` value in the `main.lua` script file from `false` to `true` to allow a separate debug section to appear at the bottom of the extension GUI.
-This debug section contains buttons that highlight the peaks and troughs by selecting the respective actions in the timeline.
+To get a better sense of which actions are counted as peaks and troughs, you can check the debug section of the extension GUI.
+This section contains buttons that highlight the peaks and troughs by selecting the respective actions in the timeline.
+Here, you can also toggle more detailed extension logs to see when statistics are refreshed and how long that takes for your script.

 ## Notes
 - The extension is not highly optimized in terms of loop operations, but that should not be a problem.
 Benchmark reporting is included in the extension logs, and using the example script showcased above, it is able to refresh statistics for ~250 actions in around 7 ms. The stats are only refreshed when certain conditions are met as explained in the features, so this should not have an impact on GUI performance.